rohan335/vocatixLogsTool/README.md

 Another file for the day is also created if the file exceeds 50mb The logs in /logs/ are labelled with their level and respective date In order to log something, the log you want must be sent in the body of an http request as a json object.
+Logs in /logs/ will be generated upon run
+Run with npm run dev
+Server listens on port 3000

 The body must have parameters:
   -log, which is just a string.
 This is the actual log you want to be saved